-The day lighting of the stream occurs through removal of the culvert roof structure, allowing the stream to be exposed to natural sunlight.
+The Broad Street culvert removal project is located in the heart of the downtown Trenton business and historic district on a recovering urban stream that also serves to connect several greenway and urban park facilities.
+The project site is also the location of the Second Battle of Trenton during the American Revolution.
+The day lighting of the stream will occur by removal of the culvert structure, allowing the stream to be exposed to natural sunlight.
 The resulting open channel design will improve anadromous fish migration, as low-light conditions can disorient migrating fish, hindering their ability to spawn upstream.
 The project will also benefit businesses adjacent to the site, provide recreational options for visitors and local residents, and provide historical and educational opportunities for the community.

 The Army Corps of Engineers, Philadelphia District executed a Project Partnership Agreement with the City of Trenton in September of 2009.
 Current project plans are under review by permitting and resource agencies.
 The City of Trenton, the non-Federal sponsor, developed a design alternative to address the energy utilities that cross the creek.
 The Corps is in the process of responding to New Jersey Flood Hazard Area and Freshwater Wetlands General Permit application review comments.
 Soil erosion and sediment control plans have been submitted and comments received from Mercer County Soil Conservation District.
 Advertisement of the construction contract is scheduled for the end of the 4th quarter of fiscal year 2014 pending the receipt of State real estate easements and permits.